gy-xinchen/PHNet/README.md

-# PAHNet: A pulmonary arterial hypertension detection network based on cine cardiac magnetic resonance images using a hybrid strategy of adaptive triplet and binary cross-entropy losses
+# PHNet: A pulmonary hypertension detection network based on cine cardiac magnetic resonance images using a hybrid strategy of adaptive triplet and binary cross-entropy losses

 <!-- PROJECT SHIELDS -->